If every year seems like it brings a whole new ballgame for software development, you’re not imagining it.

 In a series of posts on the company blog, Whitaker explains the reasoning behind this strategy.
 “To the extent that we are able to embed testing practice inside development, we have created a process that is hyper incremental where mistakes can be rolled back if any one increment turns out to be too buggy,” Whitaker says.
 “We’ve not only prevented a lot of customer issues, we have greatly reduced the number of testers necessary to ensure the absence of recall-class bugs.”

-How Software Development Has Evolved to Meet User Expectations
+How Software Development and Quality Assurance Trends have Evolved to Meet User Expectations

 For Google, embedding quality into the development process is essential to success.
 Millions of users rely on Google’s software to get through their daily lives.
 But any organization developing software stands to gain by paying attention to the increasingly central role of quality within the software development lifecycle.